Night Zookeeper

-Night Zookeeper is a company founded and based in London that develops products designed to improve children's reading and writing skills, including an online learning program, teaching resources, book series, and 10-episode TV mini-series.
+Night Zookeeper is a company founded and based in London that develops products designed to improve children's reading and writing skills, including an online learning program, iOS app, teaching resources, book series, and 10-episode TV mini-series.
 The brand was founded in 2012 by Joshua Davidson and Paul Hutson.
 Night Zookeeper aims to help children between 6–12 years of age develop their creativity and writing through a gamified learning approach.